15 Best Beach Camping Tips, Tricks, and Hacks for a Perfect Trip

 10. Ensure Protection from the Sun:

-I have already mentioned about the shelter to protect your possessions from the sun heat.
-By protecting from the sun does not only mean to have a shade or shelter but also you should protect your skin through a good SPF.
-You would not want to return home with the patches of sun burn on your face and body which take days to vanish.
-So, it is recommended that you should apply a good sunscreen on your body to protect your skin from those unattractive patches.
+I have already mentioned about the shelter to protect your possessions from the sun’s heat.
+Protecting from the sun does not only mean having a shade or shelter but also you should protect your skin with a good SPF.
+You would not want to return home with patches of sunburn on your face and body which take days to vanish.
+So, it is recommended that you should apply good sunscreen on your body to protect your skin from those unattractive patches.

 11. Sand Dunes Can Become Hazardous: